How do I talk to my doctor about fibromyalgia?

 5- Don’t bring up things that have nothing to do with anything.
 By that, I mean don’t talk about how your hairstyle or some other irrelevant facts.
 Keep it to the point.
 Don’t drown your legitimate concerns amid the minute stuff.

 6- Remain respectful.
 Even if your doctor does not fully believe in the legitimacy of fibromyalgia, antagonizing him or she will not help your case.
-Presenting your research and proof in a calm manner will be far more effective than telling your doctor he or she is an idiot!
+Calmly presenting your research and proof will be far more effective than telling your doctor he or she is an idiot!

-8- Do not be closed minded.
+8- Do not be closed-minded.
 After all, you are the one asking your doctor to expand their horizons to allow for a better understanding of fibromyalgia.
 Do not automatically shoot down the alternate diagnosis your doctor may come up with!
-There are many conditions that mimic fibromyalgia and vice versa.
+Many conditions mimic fibromyalgia and vice versa.

 6- And what if the doctor still doesn’t believe me?